Asplund-Samuelsson/furee/README.md

 ### 6. Perform _in silico_ evolution

-The _in silico_ evolution is carried out using a set of evotuned parameters, a top model, and one starting sequence. **Note that using too many steps may exhaust the available memory!**
+The _in silico_ evolution is carried out using a set of evotuned parameters, a top model, and one starting sequence.

 <details open>
 <summary>FBPase:</summary>